-Today, we fast-forward from last week's Isaiah passage and the late eighth century BCE to the reign of Jehoiakim during the early sixth century BCE.
-Many of the fears of the eighth century have befallen on Judah, though partially delayed in time, and executed through the Babylonians and not the Assyrians.
+Today, we fast-forward to the reign of Jehoiakim during the early sixth century BCE.
+Many of the warnings and fears have befallen on Judah, though partially delayed in time, and executed through the Babylonians and not the Assyrians who had captured the northern kingdom.